FGPartner/www/about.md

 established Swiss boutique.
 Thanks to a rapidly growing word of mouth, her name has become a reference in Switzerland.
 Claire speaks English, French, German and Spanish.
-She is now the owner of FG Partner Gmbh, "your partner for finance recruiments".
+She is now the owner of FG Partner Gmbh, "partner for your finance recruiments".